williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 ###### Single Sign-On

-Users assigned to an application for SSO without provisioning features enabled will have a an `ACTIVE` status with `syncState` as `DISABLED`.
+Users assigned to an application for SSO without provisioning features enabled have a an `ACTIVE` status with `syncState` as `DISABLED`.

 ###### User Import

-Users imported and confirmed by an application with the `IMPORT_PROFILE_UPDATES` feature will have an `ACTIVE` status.
+Users imported and confirmed by an application with the `IMPORT_PROFILE_UPDATES` feature have an `ACTIVE` status.
 The application user's `syncState` depends on whether the `PROFILE_MASTERING` feature is enabled for the application.
 When `PROFILE_MASTERING` is enabled the `syncState` transitions to `SYNCHRONIZED` otherwise the `syncState` is `DISABLED`.

 ###### User Provisioning

 User provisioning in Okta is an asynchronous background job that is triggered during assignment of user (or indirectly via a group assignment).

 1. User is assigned to an application that has `PUSH_NEW_USERS` feature enabled
-    * Application user will have a `STAGED` status with no `externalId` while the background provisioning job is queued.
+    * Application user has a `STAGED` status with no `externalId` while the background provisioning job is queued.
 2. When the background provisioning job completes successfully, the application user transitions to the `PROVISIONED` status.
     * Application user is assigned an `externalId` when successfully provisioned in target application.
 The `externalId` should be immutable for the life of the assignment
-3. If the background provisioning job completes with an error, the application user remains with the `STAGED` status but will have `syncState` as `ERROR`.
+3. If the background provisioning job completes with an error, the application user remains with the `STAGED` status but has `syncState` as `ERROR`.
 A provisioning task is created in the Okta Admin UI that must be resolved to retry the job.

 When the `PUSH_PROFILE_UPDATES` feature is enabled, updates to an upstream profile are pushed downstream to the application according to profile mastering priority.
-The app user's `syncState` will have the following values:
+The app user's `syncState` has the following values:

 |--------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | syncState    | Description                                                                                                                                                                            |